 Spend 5 minutes on this step.
-The shoulders and the neck are parts of the body that often become tense because of stress.
+The shoulders and the neck are parts of the body that often hold a lot of tension caused by stress.
 Bring your attention to the shoulders and the muscles of the neck.
 Be aware of how that region feels.
 Do you have tension in the muscles?
 Do you have neck pain because you were sitting in a chair throughout the whole day in your office or at school?
-Move your attention up on your head.
-Be aware of your chin, your mouth, your nose, eyes and then ears.
+Move your attention up to your head.
+Be aware of your chin, your mouth, your nose, your eyes and then your ears.
 Do you have any physical sensations or any type of tension?
 Be aware of how your head feels.
 Do you perhaps have a headache?
 Or does it feel relaxed and energized?
-Don't worry if your mind starts wandering, just gently redirect your focus back on the exercise.
+Don't worry if your mind starts wandering, just gently redirect your focus back to the exercise.

 Step 4: Write Down Your Experiences on the Printable

-Use the outline of the human body to write down where in the body you had the most notable physical sensations, what parts were the most tense or the most relaxed.
+Use the outline of the human body to write down where in the body you had the most notable physical sensations, and what parts were the most tense or the most relaxed.
 This step provides better insight into how the exercise went.
-Maybe you will discover that some part of your body is tense even if you haven't realized this before.
-When you do this exercise for a week, you may realize that you repeatedly have tension in a certain part of the body, and that you haven't realized that before!
+Maybe you will discover that some part of your body is tense that you haven't realized before.
+When you do this exercise every day for a week, you may realize that you repeatedly have tension in a certain part of the body.

 Use the DBT Mental Body Scan to help you keep track of what you need to do, and to journal what you feel as you do the exercise.

 The exercise seems too difficult for me.
 I can't do it.

 That is okay!
 At first, it might seem like the exercise is too difficult to do, especially if it is the first time that you ever do a mental body scan.
 Do as much as you can.
 If you can't succeed doing the whole body, do what you can.
 Next time you do the exercise try to get farther along.
 It may take you a few tries to get through the entire exercise.